-The number of Government presses in India and of Government papers is very great, and they are being constantly increased, because the Government of India. like the Government of Chile, is obliged to furnish such instruments of civilisation for its subjects.
+The number of Government presses in India and of Government papers is very great, and they are being constantly increased, because the Government of India, like the Government of Chile, is obliged to furnish such instruments of civilisation for its subjects.
 Thus, in Madras, many of the Government presses, as that of Masulipatam, for instance, are earning more than their expenses, and the Government has allowed that surplus funds may be applied in additions to the printing and bookbinding stock.
-Thus, in Guntoor, at late dates, the district Gazette being found to confer many advantages, it was proposed that a copy should be sent to each village moonsift or curnum free of cost.
+Thus, in Guntoor, at late dates, Gazette being found to confer many advan he district tages, it was proposed that a copy should be sent to each village moonsiff or curnum free of cost.
 The Government, however, considering that in each collectorate there is an average of 1549 villages, and in all Madras 30,984, shrank from adopting this proposition, but have approved of the freer circulation of portions of the Gazette, in the shape of proclamations and notifications, which are to be supplied to the village officers.
-From Bellary, this year, an application was made for further presses, but as the Goverment allowance to collectorates is only one iron and one wooden press, the Government only allowed one more wooden press and more type.
+From Bellary, this year, an application was made for further presses. but as the Goverment allowance to collectorates is only one iron and one wooden press, the Government only allowed one more wooden press and more type.
 At Cuddapah, however, the collector complains that the presses and furniture supplied to him are very old.
 In Tanjore a press fund has been proposed, by savings from the suppression of certain offices.
 To show what may be done we may observe that in the Madura printing-office, for instance, the last supply demanded was about equal quantities of English or Roman type and of Tamil type, and thus founts of both types have to be kept to the great disadvantage of the establishment, instead of one fount alone being wanted.
-Lord Stanley, in the government of India, has many opportunities of distinction, but one of the first steps he can usefully take, and which of itself will always make his name gratefully remembered, is a minute recom-
+Lord Stanley, in the government of India, has many opportunities of distinction, but one of the first steps he can usefully take, and which of itself will always make his name gratefully remembered, is a minute recom-Dutch print is concerned, and letters in his own lan- mending or directing the use of English type in India.